glowieframework/glowie-website/documentation/v1.x/forms-and-data/data-validation.md

 ```

 ### Retrieving validation errors
 After running a validation, all validation failures can be retrieved through `$validator->getErrors()`.
-This method will return an associative array of fields or items (with each field/item being a key) and an array of invalid fields assuming a `true` value to each failure.
+This method will return an associative array of fields or items (with each field/item being a key) and an array of failing rule names.

 You can use this method to handle specific errors or show messages to the user based in a specific invalid field or item.